Ülker Sports and Event Hall: Structure and features

+The arena has the biggest scoreboard in Europe, whilst having the first basketball museum of Turkey.

 History

 Ülker Sports Arena was inaugurated on 25 January 2012, with the Fenerbahçe versus EA7 Emporio Armani game in the EuroLeague 2011–12 season's Top 16 stage.
 Fenerbahçe's small forward Marko Tomas, scored the first points in the arena, with a 2-point jump shot, during the game against EA7 Emporio Armani.
 Fenerbahçe S.K.'s basketball departments, Fenerbahçe Men's Basketball and Fenerbahçe Women's Basketball, are currently playing their home games in the arena.

+Museum

+The Fenerbahçe Basketball Museum, which is the first and only basketball museum in Turkey, contains the entire history of the basketball team from 1913 to the present.
+The museum is located in the Ülker Sports Arena, the team's basketball hall.
+Previously located in the Şükrü Saracoğlu Stadium in Kadıköy, the club's headquarters, the trophies and all awards belonging to the basketball branch were transferred to this new museum, which was opened on November 18, 2022.
+The museum displays the trophies and awards of the men’s basketball team, as well as the women's basketball team.